philippgille/chromem-go/README.md

 - The big, full-fledged client-server-based vector databases for maximum scale and performance:
   - [Pinecone](https://www.pinecone.io/): Closed source
   - [Qdrant](https://github.com/qdrant/qdrant): Written in Rust
-  - [Milvus](https://github.com/milvus-io/milvus): Written in Go, but not embeddable as of December 2023
+  - [Milvus](https://github.com/milvus-io/milvus): Written in Go and C++, but not embeddable as of December 2023
   - [Weaviate](https://github.com/weaviate/weaviate): Written in Go, but not embeddable as of December 2023